Mmaz1988/xle-glueworkbench-interface/README.md

 The project contains a sample xle grammar that encodes Glue premises in the f-structure.
 The folder /src contains prolog procedures that translate the Glue premises in an f-structure to strings that are formatted such that they can be read by the Glue semantics workbench.
-The file glue.tcl adds a command to the XLE GUI that allows you to run the PROLOG procedures and the Glue semantics workbench and return the result.
+The file glue.tcl adds a command to the XLE GUI that allows you to run the Prolog procedures and the Glue semantics workbench and return the result.

 Confirmed functional* for: